 My approach is to determine ahead of time the ideal fill volume of the breast so as to minimize the risk of lower pole (breast) stretching, although that risk can only be minimized, not completely eliminated.
 There is no way, at least in the short term, that these breasts will have a straight slope on the top of the breast and a gentle curve of lower breast fullness that lies below the lower breast crease.
+The breast tissue is tight!
+It will take time, perhaps four to twelve months or so for the breast tissue to relax and settle to a stable result.
 That is the limitation of the tissues.
-This does not mean that you cannot achieve a beautiful result with breast augmentation; you certainly can, but you need to understand before surgery what the anticipated look will be after surgery.*
+This does not mean that you cannot achieve a beautiful result with breast augmentation; you certainly can, but you need to understand before surgery what the anticipated look will be after surgery.

 Breast Type II

 Augmentation of the lax or postpartum breast gives a totally different look.
-The superior fullness can be restored.
+The loss of superior fullness can be restored.
 Initially, this fullness is very high and many women love it, even though it looks a bit unnatural.
-As the breast re-models/re-shapes (I don’t like to say the implant drops because it doesn’t in most cases), this fullness changes from an upper convexity to a straight or slightly convex upper slope.
+As the breast re-models/re-shapes in about four months or so (I don’t like to say the implant drops because it doesn’t in most cases), this fullness changes from an upper convexity to a straight or slightly convex upper slope.